Web Resources

 Consider attending an ABPP preparatory session.
 These are held at most major neuropsychology conferences, including the annual meetings of the INS, NAN, and AACN.
 These sessions give an overview of what to expect and tips on how to progress.
 There are also opportunities to ask questions and, if you are ready, to practice oral examination procedures.

-Join the BRAIN e-mail listserv.
-Though not required, listserv membership can be a tremendous resource.
-In an effort to keep the listserv relevant, helpful, and supportive, we require that new members have a sponsor.
-Learn more about how to become a listserv member by clicking on the “About BRAIN” tab on the Home page.
+Join the BRAIN e-mail forum.
+Though not required, forum membership can be a tremendous resource.
+In an effort to keep the forum relevant, helpful, and supportive, we require that new members have a sponsor.
+Learn more about how to become a forum member by completing a New BRAIN Member Questionnaire.
 Even if you are not fully interested or committed to joining BRAIN, we hope that you will be able to use these resources in preparing for ABPP/ABCN board certification.